ishowta/nodejs-firestore/README.md

 Just set the FIRESTORE_USE_REST_API env variable to use REST mode.
 Setting to false will make use of default gRpc libraries.

-> We will try to sync with the main project on every major release.
+> We will try to sync with the main project on every major+minor release.

 # Installation steps